MikhailGordiienko/CSVParserAPI/README.md

  <h1 align="center">CSVParserAPI</h1>

-A server-side API that can download a .csv file in a .rar archive, parse it, save the data to a database, and return the data in json format
+A server-side API that can download a .csv file, parse it, save the data to a database, and return the data in json format
 __________________________